Dansby Swanson Player Props: Cubs vs. Orioles

 Dansby Swanson At The Plate

-- Swanson is hitting .263 with 13 doubles, two triples, six home runs and 35 walks.
+- Swanson is batting .262 with 13 doubles, two triples, seven home runs and 35 walks.

-- Among the qualified hitters in MLB play, his batting average ranks 69th, his on-base percentage ranks 42nd, and he is 116th in the league in slugging.
+- Among qualifying hitters in MLB, he ranks 69th in batting average, 49th in on-base percentage, and 106th in slugging.

-- Swanson is batting .318 during his last games and is on a four-game hitting streak.
+- Swanson enters this game on a five-game hitting streak.
+During his last outings, he's hitting .348 with one homer.

-- He has hit a long ball in 9.0% of his games in 2023, and 2% of his trips to the plate.
+- He has homered in seven games this year (10.3%), leaving the park in 2.3% of his trips to the dish.

-- Swanson has driven home a run in 20 games this season (29.9%), including more than one RBI in 11.9% of his games and producing three or more of his team's runs on one occasion..
+- In 30.9% of his games this season, Swanson has notched at least one RBI.
+In eight of those games (11.8%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.